 As Ian Jacobs, principal analyst at Forrester noted, millions of consumers are and will be devastated during these difficult times; organizations need to provide flexible, empathetic customer service.

-The future of the c-suite is expected to be able to weave together a very human organization with the very high modern customer service expectations.
+Today, the c-suite is expected to weave together a very human organization and meet very high modern customer service expectations.